 Within this context, it is important to design CATS with flexibility and transparency in mind.
 Especially when considering the integration of micro-credentials in national qualifications frameworks (NQFs).
-In the case of the EU, the Council Recommendation on the European Qualifications Framework for Lifelong Learning (EQF) included design principles for credit systems (Council of the European Union, 2017), as illustrated in Figure 7 below.
+In the case of the EU, the Council Recommendation on the European Qualifications Framework for Lifelong Learning (EQF) included design principles for credit systems (Council of the European Union, 2017), as illustrated in Figure 6 below.

 In cases where it is not feasible to define workload using a credit system, it is critical to ensure the transparency of the acquired learning outcomes to facilitate the recognition of microcredentials and their inclusion in NQFs (ETF, 2022).

-Figure 7.
+Countries such as Ghana, Guinea Bissau, and Sierra Leone are indeed integrating micro-credentials in their NQFs.
+Figure 6.
 Design principles for credit systems